oroinc/documentation/commerce/admin_guide/op_structure/cache.rst

 Memory Based Cache
 ~~~~~~~~~~~~~~~~~~

-One of the most important thing when dealing with caches is proper cache
+One of the most important things when dealing with caches is proper cache
 invalidation.
-When using memory based cache we need to make sure that we
+When using memory based cache, we need to make sure that we
-do not keep old values in memory.
+do not keep old values in the memory.
 Consider this example:

 .. code-block:: php